sableshruti/Scrape-IT/WiDS Project/README.md

 # WiDS 5.0 – Analytics Club IIT Bombay

 This repository contains my work and learnings developed during **WiDS 5.0**, conducted by the Analytics Club, IIT Bombay.
-The projects focus on applying Python for data collection, processing, and basic analytics, with an emphasis on real-world datasets.

 ## About this Repository

 This repository was initially forked as part of the WiDS 5.0 program structure, as instructed by the mentor.
-All analyses, experiments, and project implementations included here were carried out by me during the course of WiDS 5.0.
+All analyses, assignments, and project implementations included here were carried out by me during the course of WiDS 5.0.

 ## Key Learnings